Blue Ocean Strategy

 4. Which new factors never offered by the industry should be created?

-Again, the Breakthrough Toolkit, with Voice of the Customer (VOC), aids in assessing each possibility using the competitive performance vs. customer importance scores and, more importantly, the Feature/Benefit Value Assessment.
+Again, the Breakthrough Innovation Hub, with Voice of the Customer (VOC), aids in assessing each possibility using the competitive performance vs. customer importance scores and, more importantly, the Feature/Benefit Value Assessment.

 A related process not included in Blue Oceans Strategy is the Future Business History℠, which we designed and use for clients striving to define breakout strategies.
 This framework translates the learnings from the Blue Oceans work into a strategic architecture that can drive both the functional strategies and successful strategy execution into the market place.